 We can see the army of our enemies around us, but we may not be able to see how God is going to help us.
 The unseen provision of the Lord surrounds those who are his.
 Trust that he’s working out his plan for his glory and your good.
 Sometimes he works through ordinary means, like in the book of Esther; other times he works in strange ways, like telling the Israelites to march around Jericho then blow the trumpets.

-May it not be so.
 Let us resolve to wait on the Lord.
 The same God who delivered his people from the powerful Egyptian army dwells in us.
+Not even the coronavirus lies outside his sovereign control.
+Perhaps it’s in the midst of such uncertainty that he plans to shine the light of his glory through his people the brightest.
 If he is for us, who can be against us?